We are still working to obtain content for your car,

 Fixing minor oil leaks is fairly straightforward, but first, make sure that your engine is cold and that your Mustang is parked on a level surface when you check the oil level as both of these things can cause the oil level to read low.
 Check our What is Leaking? video to see what type of fluid is leaking from your Mustang if you are unsure.

-Learn how to diagnose and fix minor oil leaks in your car2004 Ford Mustang 3.9L V6 Coupe
+See how to seal up minor power steering fluid leaks2004 Ford Mustang 3.9L V6 Coupe

 Power steering fluid is easy to check and many people (mechanics included) often forget about - learn how here2004 Ford Mustang 3.9L V6 Coupe